 |Q:||Will Vivid offer payment plans for the VRHD?|

-|A:||We offer a net 30 day, interest free payment plan.
-Payment plans will
+|A:||We offer a net 30 day, interest free

 deposit to initiate the plan.
 The deposit is

 non-performance on the part of Vivid Reptiles.

 genotype/phenotype occur in the wild?

-|A:||Two or three decades ago I would have confidently answered, "no way" to this question.
-However, I have seen many strange things from the wild over the years, including hypomelanistic specimens.
+|A:||Two or three decades ago I would have confidently answered, "not likely" to this question.
+However, I have seen strange things in wild over the years, including hypomelanistic specimens.
 Heterozygous hypo deppei could exist as a subset to the main local population with occasional heterozygous X heterozygous pairings being inevitable.
 The deeper question here is whether or not the genes associated with hypomelanism play some kind of role in the long term survival of the species.|

 the product of crossing a Summer Phase with a Winter

 |A:||This crossing has produced

 offspring of both types.
 Oddly, we are not seeing much

 by way of intermediates.
 However, I wouldn't read too

 much into this as it is still very early days.